-When staging your home, you should float furniture away from the walls whenever possible.
+One often unsaid home staging tip is that when staging your home, you should float furniture away from the walls whenever possible.

 Pieces should be placed to create an obvious flow of traffic through a room.
 Doing so will open the space up, making it more user-friendly, and making it seem larger than it really is.

 Add Some Office Space

 Having a home office has always been appealing, but it has become a requisite for many of today’s homebuyers.

 These days, remote jobs are on the rise, and more parents than ever are opting for homeschooling.
 Workspaces are often essential for potential buyers in today’s market, so as you’re staging your home, be sure to add some office space.